renderorange/daily_book/README.md

 ## the catalog

 quote.pl utilizes an index of book numbers to know which are "good" before trying to download from the mirror.
-This repo itself contains an older version (2 months old, at the time of this edit), but also contains a script to create a new up-to-date index.
+This repo contains an older version (2 months old, at the time of this edit), but also contains a script to create a new up-to-date index.

-catalog.bash checks the timestamp of the archive of rdf files (the catalog of all books) on the gutenberg's mirror, compares it to the local index, and if need, downloads, extracts, and creates a new index file of the book numbers.  catalog.bash then removes the old index and cleans up after itself.
+catalog.bash checks the timestamp of the archive of rdf files (the catalog of all books) on gutenberg's mirror, compares it to the local index, and if need, downloads, extracts, and creates a new index file of the book numbers.  catalog.bash then removes the old index and cleans up after itself.

-the script can be run manually, in this case, showing the local index is newer than the archive on the mirror; it then exits cleanly.
+the script can be run manually, in this case, showing the local index is newer than the archive on the mirror.  it then exits without download anything new.

 ```
 $ bash catalog.bash